Turkic Christians: Elsewhere

 There had been Christian conversions among Uighur Muslims in the late 19th and early 20th centuries, but these were suppressed by the First East Turkestan Republic government agents.
 In 1904, George W. Hunter with the China Inland Mission opened the first mission station for CIM in Xinjiang.
 But already in 1892, the Mission Covenant Church of Sweden started missions in the area around Kashgar, and later built mission stations, churches, hospitals and schools in Yarkant and Yengisar.
 Because of persecution, the churches were destroyed and the believers were scattered.
 From 1894 to 1938, many Uighur Muslims converted to Christianity.
 They were killed, tortured and jailed.
 Christian missionaries were expelled.
 According to the national census, 0.5% or 1,142 Uyghurs in Kazakhstan were Christians in 2009.

 According to the historian Geoffrey Blainey from the University of Melbourne, since the 1960s there has been a substantial increase in the number of conversions from Islam to Christianity, mostly to the Evangelical and Pentecostal forms.
 Turkic Christians of Muslim background communities can be found in Azerbaijan, Bulgaria, Germany, Kazakhstan, Kyrgyzstan, Russia, Turkey, and Uzbekistan.

 Christian-majority Turkic peoples

 The main Turkic Christian peoples include the Chuvash of Chuvashia, the Gagauz of Moldova, and the Yakuts of the Sakha Republic.
-The vast majority of Chuvash and the Gagauz are Eastern Orthodox Christians.
+The vast majority of Yakuts, Chuvash and the Gagauz are Eastern Orthodox Christians.